DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-The SR-16 II followed soon in the steps of the rare and wonderful SR-16.
-It uses a very similar housing to the SR-50A but gave a cheap appearance with the few black keys and the printed keyplate.
+The SR-16 II followed soon in the steps of the rare and famous SR-16.
+It uses a very similar housing to the SR-50A but gives a rather boring appearance with the few black keys and the printed keyplate.
 The rare SR-40 prototype was sandwiched between the SR-50A and SR-16 II.

 You'll find similar calculators in the Basic-Album, view for example the TI-2550 II.
 Very unusual is the poor calculating precision, the internal resolution is only 8 digits.
 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.